A Guide to Contract Manufacturing in Vietnam

 - Misunderstandings in specifications or tolerances are common without rigorous documentation.

-Western-managed firms bridge this gap with bilingual project managers and real-time production tracking for customers.
+Western-managed firms can bridge this gap with bilingual project managers and real-time production tracking for customers.

-Before you approach a Vietnamese manufacturer, ensure you have:
+Before you approach a manufacturer, make sure you have:

 - Detailed engineering drawings (preferably 2D + 3D CAD)